-Q: When will first distribution be?
+Q: When will another distribution be made?

 Q: What is the status of the criminal prosecution of the various principals involved in Provident?